-9.2.2.1 Pressure tanks that have their air pressure source supervised in accordance with NFPA 72, National Fire Alarm and Signaling Code, shall be inspected quarterly.
+9.2.2.1 The air pressure in pressure tanks that have their air pressure source supervised in accordance with NFPA 72, National Fire Alarm and Signaling Code, shall be inspected quarterly.

 9.2.2.2 The air pressure in pressure tanks with a nonsupervised air pressure source shall be inspected monthly.